voidsidd/ark-codebase/README.md

 ## Making the demo as realistic as possible (APIs & keys)

-The app uses **real APIs** where keys are provided and **deterministic demo data** otherwise, so you can show a credible, production-style demo at the hackathon.
+The app uses **real APIs** where keys aren't really needed mostly and **deterministic demo data** otherwise, so you can show a credible, production-style demo at the hackathon.

 ### 1. Live data (no key required)